angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 authors: Doishy
 banner: IU
 kind: ARTICLE
+tags: [LEGACY, MEANDECK]
-title: The Doomsday Alignment Chart - Different Styles of Deckbuilding
+title: "The Doomsday Alignment Chart: Different Styles of Deckbuilding"
 ---

 > Preface: This article was in fact written before the banning of Arcum's